nikhaldi/inieditor-java/README.md

   as I don't own the ubique.ch domain anymore
 - used generic collection types throughout

+r6, 4/27/2017
+- added IniEditor.getSectionMap()

 License
 -------

-IniEditor is Copyright (c) 2003-2013, Nik Haldimann (nhaldimann at gmail dot com).
+IniEditor is Copyright (c) 2003-2017, Nik Haldimann (nhaldimann at gmail dot com).
 It comes with a BSD-style license: You may use and modify it freely as well as redistribute it under certain conditions.
 See the `LICENSE.txt` file for details.